Skip to content

 At the law office of Michael T. Gibson, Auto Justice Attorney, we know that the time following a car accident can be filled with uncertainty.
 If you have been injured in an accident due to another driver’s negligence, our experienced car accident attorneys can help ensure that you get the treatment you need and guide you through the process of filing a personal injury claim against the other driver.
 Feel free to contact us today at 407-422-4529 to schedule a free consultation.

-If you are unsure whether you should go to the doctor after a car accident, keep reading as we explore the top signs that you should seek medical attention following an accident.
-Additionally, feel free to contact us online to learn more about the steps that you should take following a car accident in Florida.
+If you are still unsure whether you should go to the doctor after a car accident, keep reading as we explore the top signs that you should seek medical attention following an accident.
+Additionally, feel free to contact us online to learn more about the steps that you should take after a car accident in Florida.

-You Lost Consciousness
+If You Lost Consciousness

 It is essential that you be immediately taken to the hospital if you lost consciousness during or immediately following the accident.
 Loss of consciousness is often the result of head injuries, and it is possible that you sustained a concussion or a more serious injury during the accident.
 Even a brief loss of consciousness is still a significant warning sign that something isn’t right and you should go to the hospital.
 They will likely want to run some tests and keep you under observation to make sure that you did not suffer any serious injuries.

-You Are Experiencing Pain or Other Symptoms
+If You Are Experiencing Pain or Other Symptoms

 Pain can manifest in various ways following a car accident.
 You may experience neck pain, back pain, persistent headaches, intense muscle aches, or shooting pain if you move the wrong way.
 You should not ignore pain following a car accident, as this could indicate more serious underlying injuries such as fractures, whiplash, or even internal bleeding.

 If you experience pain following a car accident, no matter how minor it may seem, it’s best to play it safe and get checked out by a medical professional.
-Even if pain does not show up till a few days after the accident, you should still see a doctor.
+Even if pain does not show up until a few days after the accident, you should still see a doctor.
 Listening to your body now can prevent further complications down the road.

 In addition to pain, you should go to a hospital if you experience other distressing symptoms in the days following your accident including: